modelica/newsletter/_2018-02/Simcenter_Amesim_16_1.md

 * Can directly export “source-code FMUs” for specific FMI compatible multi-core real-time targets, which avoids the use of proprietary middleware to assemble the complete model, or create the real-time application.

-More will come in future releases with other powerful FMI capabilities and usability improvements.
+**More will come in future releases with other powerful FMI capabilities and usability improvements**.

 Stay tuned.
 For more information on Simcenter Amesim, please visit our [website]( https://www.siemens.com/plm/simcenter-amesim ).